bentalcode/bentalcode/README.md

 - 👋 Hi, I’m @bentalcode
 - 👀 I’m interested ... in Software Development in C, C++, Java, and C# mainly on Windows and Linux.
-- In my free time, I like to snowboard, spend time with my kids: Mia, Ilai, and Emily, and watch Bayern Munchen games and bundesliga of Germany.
 - 🌱 I’m currently a Software Engineer.
 How to reach me ...
 Please send me an email to: bentaltagor@protonmail.com